Parenting Support and Couples Therapy

-These kinds of supportive relationships (with special people) are referred to as attachment relationships.
+Knowing that connected, supportive relationships are important for all of us is helpful.
+Special supportive relationships are referred to as attachment relationships.
 People (adults and children) who have healthy attachments are calmer, more resilient, and can think more clearly.
-Qualities that make an attachment healthy include predictability, safety, mutuality, comfort, and that both individuals have pleasure in the relationship.
-Providing this type of relationship for your child is crucial for their health and development.
-Having these relationships with other adults is also crucial for your health and development!
+Qualities that make an attachment healthy include predictability, safety, mutuality, and comfort, with both individuals having pleasure in the relationship.
+Providing this relationship for your child is crucial for their health and development.
+Having these relationships with others is also crucial for your health and growth!

-As parenting is such a complex undertaking, one that engages both conscious and unconscious parts of our being, there can be times when attachments start breaking down, or they simply aren’t supportive enough.
-If you need to deal with personal issues that you don’t want to share with your closest friends, you don’t feel attached to anybody in a helpful way, or you aren’t getting answers that feel right to you, it could be helpful to get outside help.
-I can offer support in the form of skill building, dealing with issues from your own childhood, developing self-awareness, increasing your knowledge of development, or clearing up conflict between parents.
+As parenting is such a complex undertaking, that engages both conscious and unconscious parts of our being, there can be times when attachments start breaking down, or aren’t supportive enough.
+If you need to deal with personal issues that you don’t want to share with your closest friends, if you don’t feel attached to anybody in a helpful way, or if you aren’t getting answers that feel right to you, it could be beneficial to get outside help.
+I can offer individual support through skill building, dealing with issues (wounds) from your childhood, developing self-awareness, increasing your knowledge of development, or clearing up conflict between you and your partner.
+If you are curious about what this might look like, please email or call me to schedule a time to discuss how I could help you.

 Suggested Resources: